Academic & Program Policies

 Columbia Credit for Academic Work at Sciences Po

-Dual BA Program students work with their Columbia academic and major advisors to determine how their coursework at Sciences Po will be credited toward their studies at Columbia.
+Dual BA Program students work with their Columbia academic advisors and major departments to determine how their coursework at Sciences Po will be credited toward their studies at Columbia.
 General policies regarding the transfer of academic credit, including details on advanced credit granted by exams such as AP and IB, can be found on the GS website.
-In general, three types of credit are assigned at Columbia: elective credit toward the BA degree, credit toward the major, and credit toward the core curriculum.
+In general, three types of credit are assigned at Columbia: elective credit toward the BA degree, credit toward the major, and credit toward the Core Curriculum.

 Credit Toward the Columbia BA Degree

 The GS administrative offices use a block credit validation policy for all Dual BA students in order to streamline the transfer of their Sciences Po coursework toward their general Columbia University degree requirements.
 Before the start of their third year, Dual BA students will receive the maximum 60 allowable transfer credits toward the 124 credit minimum required for the Columbia undergraduate degree for coursework completed at Sciences Po.
 Students can earn credit for fall, spring, and summer term courses.

 Credit toward the major at the point of the commencement of Columbia coursework is determined in consultation with the Director of Undergraduate Studies in the academic department where the student plans to declare a major.
 Students should consult the academic requirements enumerated on the major page for details; majors at Columbia range in required credit count from 29 to 88.
 Students should expect to complete the majority of the requirements for their Columbia major at Columbia; however, in some cases, students can receive credit toward the major for coursework completed at Sciences Po.

 Common majors and course credit guidelines for the Dual BA Program may be found on the Majors and Concentrations page.
 Please note that this list is subject to change and expansion.